n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 signs, including those from the Vedic Extensions block.

 Generally speaking, each syllable contains exactly one vowel sound.
-Valid syllables may begin with either consonant or an independent vowel.
+Valid syllables may begin with either a consonant or an independent vowel.

 > Note: A consonant that is not accompanied by a dependent vowel (matra) sign